 The very first thing that you encounter on the website is the video, and this is usually a good indicator of the quality within the program.

-Straight away the alarm bells are ringing as the video opens up with what is clearly a scripted scene full of sports cars, mansions and what they would have you believe is a group of ordinary people making money with this program.
+Straight away the alarm bells are ringing as the video opens up with what is a scripted scene full of sports cars, mansions and a group of ordinary people they claim are making money with this program.

 Seriously now, I know this long video is going to tell me about all the free training and software that I will be getting, but the alarm bells ring yet again when they tell me this is the latest never-seen-before technology, and it’s only going to be shared with people who have been invited.

-On WFHW we get to review many products and services and we have seen so many of these trashy videos.
+On WFHW we get to review many products and services and we have seen so many videos like this.

 What the video tells but never fully reveals is that you are going to be making thousands of dollars simply by setting up some sort of mobile money code software, and with the press of a few buttons on your mobile or computer the money will start rolling in.